Absolute Deception

 Absolute Deception (also known as Deception) is a 2013 Australian/Canadian international co-production action-thriller film directed by Brian Trenchard-Smith and starring Cuba Gooding Jr. and Emmanuelle Vaugier.
 The film was released on direct-to-DVD in the United States on June 11, 2013.

 Premise

 When a widowed reporter is informed by an FBI agent that her deceased husband has just been murdered, the two join forces to uncover a web of deceit that is shocking and more deadly than anyone could imagine.

 Cast

 Production

 The film was shot in Gold Coast, Queensland, Australia in 15 days with actors plus two days of shooting a car chase.
 Brian Trenchard-Smith has a cameo in the film as a Police Commissioner.

 Home media

-DVD was released in Region 1 in the United States on June 11, 2013, it was distributed by Sony Pictures Home Entertainment.
+A DVD version was released in Region 1 in the United States on June 11, 2013, it was distributed by Sony Pictures Home Entertainment.